Make a Hands-On Contribution

 - Responsible for arriving on time, checking in with the Public Programs Coordinator or Visitor Center staff, helping to greet groups, and notifying the Public Programs Department if they are unable to come as scheduled

-- Must attend the multi-session spring guide training program at Garden in the Woods, become familiar with the guide training notebook, and “shadow” experienced guides three or more times before leading their first tour.
+- Must attend Garden guide training in the spring, become familiar with the guide training manual, and shadow experience guides before leading their first tour.

 Time Commitment

 We offer tours from mid-April to mid-October, and our busiest times are May and June.
-We request that our guides lead a minimum of eight tours per year.
 Guides may sign up for weekday tours, weekend tours, or both.
 Guides must attend the spring guide training program.
-Please see the current training schedule below.

 Benefits